pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 ## What is a pyproject.toml file?

-The `pyproject.toml` file is a human and machine-readable file that serves as the primary configuration file for your pure Python package.
+The `pyproject.toml` file is a human and machine-readable file that serves as the primary configuration file for your Python package.

-The TOML format can be compared to structured formats such as`.json`.
-However, the TOML format is an easier-to-read format - especially for us humans.
+The TOML format can be compared to other structured formats such as`.json`.
+However, the TOML format was designed to be easier to read for humans.

 :::{tip}
 [Building your package](build-package) is the step that created the distribution files that are required for you to publish to PyPI.